yagnikposhiya/eternal-web/README.md

 ## Limitations (but working on it)
 1. Users must state the complete date, including the day, month, and year.
 Partial dates such as “21 January” are not accepted—“21 January 2026” is required.
 2. Users can book an appointment only within a 15-day window from the current date.
+3. The user may need to wait a little longer while the system connects to the room.
-3. At the end of the conversation, the user will experience a brief 4–5 second delay before the summary appears on screen.
+4. At the end of the conversation, the user will experience a brief 4–5 second delay before the summary appears on screen.
 This delay is part of the system’s processing workflow.
-4. The system does not provide cost or price estimations at the end of a call.
+5. The system does not provide cost or price estimations at the end of a call.
-5. The system can handle up to 15 concurrent booking sessions at a time.
+6. The system can handle up to 15 concurrent booking sessions at a time.

 ## Want to talk with Eternal
 [Click here](https://tryeternal.vercel.app)